 Is your site easy for people to navigate and find products?
 When’s the last time you’ve tested your entire site across multiple devices and browsers?

-We see often when we do our usability and conversion audits that simple fixes can cause major improvement in user experience and sales.
+We often see when we do our usability and conversion audits that simple fixes can cause a major improvement in user experience and sales.

-Your site’s mobile experience is important to test too.
-In fact, Adobe reported that through early December 2016, half of web traffic and 30% of retail sales came from mobile sites.
+Is important to test your site’s mobile experience too.
+In fact, Adobe reported that through early December 2016, half of the web traffic and 30% of retail sales came from mobile sites.

 Test your site on multiple devices and screen resolutions

 - Check your site from an iPhone and an Android device…is it mobile friendly?